forta-network/starter-kits/metamorphic-contracts-py/README.md

 ## Description

 Implementation for the detection techniques described in the [report about smart contract evasion techniques][report-web3-evasion] by the [Forta TRi][forta-threat-research-initiative].
 Here, "evasion" refers to any tactic that deceives end-users or circumvents defense mechanisms.

-More specifically, the bot is focused on contrats that are able to change their bytecode while staying at the same address.
+More specifically, the bot is focused on metamorphic contracts.
-These contracts are said to be "metamorphic".
+These contracts have the ability to change their bytecode while keeping their address.
+They leverage the opcode `CREATE2` in a factory contract to control the deployment address of a "mutant" contract.

 ## Support